Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Gregory de Polnay will be 81 - credited as D84 in The Robots of Death
+Gregory de Polnay was 81 - credited as D84 in The Robots of Death

 Gregory de Polnay is a London-born actor who is noted for his work on British television.